RobynLlama/AtlyssMods/AutoSaver/_Thunderstore/README.md

 # Mod Compatibility

+This mod version targets ATLYSS v1.6.0b.
+Compatibility with other game versions is not guaranteed, especially for updates with major changes.

+The mod has compatibility with the following mods:

-- "More Bank Tabs" v0.1.0 - if this mod is detected, AutoSaver will try to backup the three extra slots created by it.
+- "More Bank Tabs" v0.1.1 - if this mod is detected, AutoSaver will try to backup the three extra slots created by it.
   - Extra slots will follow the format `MoreBankTabs_itemBank_{X}`, where X is the extra slot.